Sources acquisition and classification of Data

 There are varieties of published printed sources.
 Their credibility depends on many factors.
 For example, on the writer, publishing company and time and date when published.
 New sources are preferred and old sources should be avoided as new technology and researches bring new facts into light.

 Books are available today on any topic that you want to research.
 The uses of books start before even you have selected the topic.
 After selection of topics books provide insight on how much work has already been done on the same topic and you can prepare your literature review.
-Books are secondary source but most authentic one in secondary sources.
+Books are a secondary source but most authentic one in secondary sources.

 Journals and periodicals are becoming more important as far as data collection is concerned.
 The reason is that journals provide up-to-date information which at times books cannot and secondly, journals can give information on the very specific topic on which you are researching rather talking about more general topics.